christophhart/hise_documentation/working-with-hise/menu-reference/view/Readme.md

 ---
-keywords: Menu Reference
+keywords: View Menu
-summary:  The reference for the menu commands in HISE.
+summary:  Actions related to the appearance of HISE
+author:   Christoph Hart
+modified: 18.03.2019
 ---

-This is the menu reference for all the menus in HISE.